20 Things to Say When Someone Calls You Dramatic

 This response invites dialogue, showing that you’re open to feedback and self-reflection.
 It’s appropriate when you genuinely don’t understand what triggered the comment and you’re willing to listen and learn.
 This can lead to a more meaningful conversation about perceptions and behavior.

-See also 30 Things To Say When Someone Calls You "Pathetic"
+See also 15 Things to Say When Someone Calls You a Genius

 4. “I’m just being true to my feelings.”